 So even if you feel like you’ve lived an uninspiring or uninteresting life.
 I assure you, you haven’t!

 As people, we’re attracted to stories.
-Long before books (and long-long before the internet), we passed on information through stories.
+Long before books (and long before the internet), we passed on information through stories.

 In many ways, it’s storytelling that makes us human.